How to Make Kombucha

 I love kombucha.
 With that first sip, I thought, “Hmm.
 Tastes kind of like champagne.”
 It has a slight effervescence that will replace your desire for carbonated beverages.
 I could drink it instead of water.

 My family, not so much.
 Then a son returned from the mission field to find that tell-tale bowl on the counter.
 He was ecstatic.
 In fact, I couldn’t make it fast enough to keep him and me in supply.
-You see, he was introduced to kombucha at the mission where he worked and it helped him to stay hydrated in the tropical climate.
+You see, he was introduced to this amazing thirst-quenching drink at the mission where he worked and it helped him to stay hydrated in the tropical climate.

 I’m sure by now you want to know how to make kombucha.
 Well, hold on to your hat, because I’m going to tell you.